Andreansx/Networking-lab/ls648/readme.md

 # Conclusion

-Turns out, **the firmware wasn’t incorrect**.
+Turns out, **the firmware wasn't incorrect**.
 It was named correctly and *it was* made for this switch.
 However, there were three versions of it.
 FGS, FGLS and FGSR.
 Each of them could have an „a” or a „r” letter at the end.
 The ones with „a” were compiled in 2011 and the ones with „r” in 2015.</br>
 The „FGS” version is only L2.
-That was the reason why I wasn’t able to use commands such as `ip route`.
-This firmware didn’t even have that command implemented.
+That was the reason why I wasn't able to use commands such as `ip route`.
+This firmware didn't even have that command implemented.
 </br>
 Also, what is common when buying a datacenter or enterprise-grade network hardware, you need a license to use L3 features.
 </br>
 Of course they 99% of the time, are impossible to obtain by regular people.
-And even if in this particular scenario, a license for L3 was possible to get, the company that could issue a license, doesn’t even exist anymore.
+And even if in this particular scenario, a license for L3 was possible to get, the company that could issue a license, doesn't even exist anymore.
 </br>
 I think I will try to write my own tutorial for the sake of it.
 Maybe someone starting with a lab will buy that switch, because they are dirt cheap and are a great way to get along with CLI instead of typical GUI. </br>